-- RR-1, 2, 4, 8, 16 Rural Residential - LC Limited Commercial, with appropriate conditions as needed to meet the objectives of this plan. - D. Policies & Programs Agricultural Preservation Area: - 1.
-Density Policies Within the Agricultural Preservation Area, the density policies will serve as the primary tool for meeting the town's land use objectives to maintain rural character and preserve agricultural land.
+- RR-1, 2, 4, 8, 16 Rural Residential - RM-16 Rural Mixed Use zoning existing prior to March 1, 2024 - LC Limited Commercial, with appropriate conditions that meets the objectives of this plan.

+D. Policies & Programs - Agricultural Preservation Area:

+- 1. Density Policies Within the Agricultural Preservation Area, the density policies will serve as the primary tool for meeting the town's land use objectives to maintain rural character and preserve agricultural land.
 The density policy limits the amount of non-farm development and will be used to guide Town decisions when considering rezones out of the Farmland Preservation.
 Density limitations shall apply to residential development, and to other forms of development, including; - non-farm commercial development created after the date of adoption of this comprehensive plan, and; - sales of land or easements to public entities unless otherwise indicated in sales contracts, deeds, or recorded agreements.

 Under the adoption of the Town of Primrose Comprehensive Plan the number of densities for non-farm development (also referred to herein as, "split" or "density unit") on a parcel of land are based on the number of contiguous acres held in single ownership as of April 28, 1981.
 There is one density unit per 35 acres of land.
+Acreages are not rounded up for this calculation.

 Density units are not equivalent to or guarantees of possible building sites.
 Building site criteria for a proposed nonfarm development also must be met before a density unity may be used.
 Landowners may choose from one, but not both, of two density options.